 Also, notice how within the contract that we’ve sent over, we’ve got some info already filled into the contract here.
 This is because our integration allows us to pass data back and forth.
 This is all variable data based on what we’re sending in from Process Street.

 So, you’ll notice as we go through this, a theme is: nobody’s copy/pasting.
 We’ve dramatically increased speed and cut down on our room for error just by allowing data to flow through from system to system securely.
-We’re building out a streamlined process and the humans in the loop are doing as little as possible, and we’re able to create a lot of efficiency that way.
+The result is a streamlined process in which people review exceptions and make decisions while routine data moves between systems securely.

 Now, I’m going to select Bob’s work region, and here’s where Process Street’s conditional logic comes in to automatically provide only the relevant content.